 - A resident of an aged care facility that is due to close and are therefore required to find alternative accommodation.

 Face mask requirements

-- All workers and visitors are required to wear face masks:
+All visitors are required to wear face masks.

 - Screening visitors and staff and continuing daily workforce attestations.